Ria Zmitrowicz and Patsy Ferran. Photo: Marc Brenner

 Three Sisters by Anton Chekov – Almeida Theatre, London

-Hildegarde Bechtler’s design tears the floor up halfway through to reveal the soil beneath in a neat coup de theatre, reminiscent of Benedict Andrew’s more revisionist 2012 production at the Young Vic, with its earth floor.
+Hildegarde Bechtler’s design tears the floor up halfway through to reveal the soil beneath, in a neat coup de theatre reminiscent of Benedict Andrew’s more revisionist 2012 production at the Young Vic, which also had an earth floor.
 Less successfully, Alexander occupies a sort of shelf above the action for much of the play.
 The design colour codes the sisters, in blue, black and white, as the centrepieces of the decor, surrounded by drifts if men in brown and army khaki.
-The most colourful thing in the play is the spinning top that famously mesmerises Irina’s birthday party guess, its fascination contained in the knowledge that however much it moves, it is going nowhere.
+The most colourful thing in the play is the spinning top that famously mesmerises Irina’s birthday party guests, its fascination contained in the knowledge that, however much it moves, it is going nowhere.
 Frecknall’s rich production takes place in a bubble of unreality, both alluring and doomed to burst.